antony-a1/ivory/README.md

 > ivory validate --feature-store feature_store.txt --dictionary feature_dictionary.txt
 ```

-We can also use Ivory to generate statistics for the values of specific features accross a feature store using the
+We can also use Ivory to generate statistics for the values of specific features across a feature store using the
 `inspect` command.
 This will compute statistics such as density, ranges (for numerical features), factors (for
 categorical features), historgrams, means, etc. Inspections can filter both the features of interest as well which
 facts to considered by time: